 Staying within your community will be safer than participating on travel teams.
 Traveling to an area with more COVID-19 cases could increase the chance of transmission and spread.
 Travel sports also include intermixing of players, so athletes are generally exposed to more people.

-cloth face coverings is an effective way to reduce the spread of COVID-19 through respiratory droplets.
+Wearing masks or cloth face coverings is an effective way to reduce the spread of COVID-19 through respiratory droplets.
 This can be extra important at sporting events, where it's common for coaches, players, officials and spectators to raise their voices shouting, singing or chanting.
-Athletes should wear a cloth face covering on the sidelines and practice physical distancing.
-Coaches, officials and volunteers should wear cloth face coverings.
-Spectators should wear cloth face coverings and follow local rules for physical distancing, especially at events held indoors.
+Athletes should wear face coverings for all practices and competitions, with the exception of sports where they may pose an injury risk, such as swimming/diving, gymnastics, competitive cheer and wrestling.
+Coaches, officials, volunteers, and spectators should also wear cloth face coverings.

 Is everyone following COVID-19 safety procedures?